 Pembrey Forest covers nearly 4 square miles, is predominantly Corsican Pine and managed as a nature reserve.
 Many of the tracks and paths are wide and open, so you won't have to miss out on the sun by taking a walk or cycle around the woods.

 On the south-eastern side of the forest near the Country Park boundary are some small bunkers - relics of the time when this was an ordnance factory.
 These were actually access tunnels to cordite production areas, the enclosed area being surrounded by banks of earth and sand, in order that any blast would be deflected upwards.
 Some of these tunnels have been partly bricked up to provide residence for bats, but many are open and hidden deep in the undergrowth.

-A small pond can be found at Grid Ref : SN391015.
-A picnic table is conveniently situated here, and white water-lilies can be seen during the summer.
+Numbered marker posts are now located at most path junctions.
+A small pond and a picnic table can be found at Grid Ref : SN391015, and white water-lilies can be seen during the summer.